tfrasca/robot_constraint_learning/README.md

 *note!!!*

-package `hardware` needs the real robot.
+package `hardware` needs to put on the real robot.

 package `robotv1_control`, `demo_moveit_config` need to put in a moveit workspace.